RhoInc/Webcharts/README.md

 Webcharts is a charting library built on top of [D3.js](https://github.com/mbostock/d3) that offers a simple way to create reusable, flexible, interactive charts with JavaScript.
 Charts can be customized with a handful of settings and extended through callback functions.
 Webcharts can also create sets of controls that are tied to charts to dynamically manipulate chart data, appearance, or behavior.

 # How to Use
-Like D3, Webcharts can be used in modern browsers (IE9+, Chrome, Firefox, etc.), and also exports itself as a CommonJS module for compatibility with Node.
+Webcharts can be used in modern browsers (Chrome, Firefox, IE9+, etc.) and also exports itself as a CommonJS module for compatibility with Node.
 Install the package via npm:
 ```bash
 npm install --save webcharts
 ```